Making Real Estate Ownership Just a Bit Easier

 Unfortunately, on occasion, the current homeowner (whether it’s you or the potential seller you are looking to purchase from) does not know the age of the roof.
 While some signs of aging can be visible from the ground, such as missing shingles or damaged tiles, many other important warning signs often lay beneath the surface.
 This is where an inspection by a licensed professional is essential.
 Traditionally, before a home can be listed, a formal inspection is completed.
 If the seller has already done an inspection, ask to see it.
 If you are the seller, contacting a professional to carry out an inspection will provide a potential buyer with peace of mind.

 While you may be hesitant to schedule an inspection, it is important to remember this: a roof replacement can be a costly expenditure that, when unexpected, may derail the selling or buying of a home.
 With that being said, information is the most important asset.
-Once you know whether a home has a new roof, or is in need of one, you can often negotiate accordingly.
+Once you know whether a home has a new roof, or needs one, you can often negotiate accordingly.

 From the Ground

-Prior to obtaining a formal inspection, there are several signs of potential concern can be viewed from the ground.
-If you simply stand at a distance from the home, you can likely spot some superficial signs such as mold and algae, missing/ damaged shingles or tiles, clogged gutters and deformities such as sagging in the roof.
+Before obtaining a formal inspection, there are several signs of potential concern that can be viewed from the ground.
+If you simply stand at a distance from the home, you can likely spot some superficial signs such as mold and algae, missing/ damaged shingles or tiles, clogged gutters, and deformities such as sagging in the roof.
 It’s important to keep in mind that a visual inspection is not a substitute for a formal evaluation of the roof’s condition – just a good place to start.

 Mold and Algae